evacaribbean/Blog/README.md

 I make up a task, saying:

-<em>Create a console program that changes the colors and sizes of its geometrical figures.
-Depending on each shape's area or volume.</em>
+<em>"Create a console program that changes the colors and sizes of its geometrical figures.
+Depending on each shape's area or volume."</em>

 <br>